22

 Azure Virtual Network Architecture

-The above is a typical architecture of a virtual Network for n-tier application architecture.
-The entire virtual network has been subdivided into different subnets based on workloads like web tier that contains the User interface, the Business tier that operates the business logic and data tier that hosts the data source.
-The idea to create and bind each group of Virtual machines into different subnet is useful in a way that we can assign one Network Security Group (NSG) to each subnet and can control the traffic flows between the tiers.
+The above is a typical architecture of a virtual Network for a n-tier application architecture.
+The entire virtual network has been subdivided into different subnets based on workloads, like the web tier, which contains the User interface, the Business tier that operates the business logic and data tier that hosts the data source.
+The idea to create and bind each group of Virtual machines into different subnets is useful in a way that we can assign one Network Security Group (NSG) to each subnet and control the traffic flows between the tiers.
 For example, an HTTP request from the internet should not directly reach to data tier subnet.

 We can assign access policy to the Network Security Group of Subnet attached with data tier which only allows incoming requests from business tier subnet.
 Any other requests trying to reach data tier with any protocol other than business tier will be denied.
 Similarly, we can assign an access policy on NSG of business tier subnet that the incoming request source IP address should fall in the range of web tier subnet.
 Additionally, we can also control the traffic requests to the Active Directory by putting that in a separate Subnet inside a Virtual Network.

 A Resource Group is a logical container for all related resources.
-Generally, all the Azure resources created for a particular environment like test environment can be put in a single resource group and assign access to users as per need.
-For any application architecture all resources (like VMs, VNets, IP, App Service, Azure Functions etc.) which combine make a complete system need to be replicated for each environment like Dev, Test, UAT, Pre-Prod, and Prod.
-So, we can have different resource group for each environment and create all required resources within the corresponding resource group.
-Then, we can provide access to the test team to the test resource group only and dev team to the dev resource group only.
+Generally, all the Azure resources created for a particular environment, like a test environment, can be put in a single resource group and assigned access to users as needed.
+For any application architecture, all resources (like VMs, VNets, IP, App Service, Azure Functions, etc.) that combine to make a complete system need to be replicated for each environment, like Dev, Test, UAT, Pre-Prod, and Prod.
+So, we can have different resource groups for each environment and create all required resources within the corresponding resource group.
+Then, we can provide access to the test team to the test resource group only and the dev team to the dev resource group only.

-Resources like websites, API apps, Load balancers, Application gateways will require a public IP address in order to receive requests from the internet and that is achieved by a public IP address.
-We can also have a public IP address for the Virtual Machines but it is not recommended as it can allow malicious attacks.
-Subnet: A subnetwork or simply subnet is a range of IP addresses within a Virtual Network.
-It can be considered as all the machines in a particular project of an organization are having a separately identifiable IP addresses corresponding to a particular range.
-Now, we can assign a network security group to this range of IP addresses (Subnet) in order to allow some RDP connection to Project specific machines.
+Resources like websites, API apps, Load balancers, and Application gateways will require a public IP address in order to receive requests from the internet and that is achieved by a public IP address.
+We can also have a public IP address for the Virtual Machines, but it is not recommended as it can allow malicious attacks.
+Subnet: A subnetwork, or simply subnet, is a range of IP addresses within a Virtual Network.
+It can be considered that all the machines in a particular project of an organization have separately identifiable IP addresses corresponding to a particular range.
+Now, we can assign a network security group to this range of IP addresses (Subnet) in order to allow some RDP connections to project-specific machines.
 Different tiers of an application architecture are also placed in different subnets to isolate them from each other.

 A network security group is a set of rules or policies for incoming and outgoing requests.
 A network security group is generally attached at the subnet level.
 The advantage of applying network security groups to Subnets is that we can control the data flow.
 This is important in terms of network security.
 With an NSG, we can define the IP range for the source of incoming requests.